-Use this to delete a single image or selected number of images (Selected), all images taken on a selected date (Select date), or all images in the current playback folder on the selected memory card (All), (see Figure 3.2).
+Use this to delete a single image or selected number of images (Selected images), all images taken on selected dates (Images shot on selected dates), or all images in the current playback folder on the selected memory card (All images), (see Figure 3.2).
 If selecting images, use the Multi Selector to navigate to the desired image, and press the Zoom-out Button to select it.
 You can continue to select multiple images, then press the OK Button to delete.
+Please know that many of the "secondary" types of button uses for menus and on-screen settings don't need to be learned or memorized, as the camera will often display tiny icon reminders on the applicable menu or screen.
+For example in Figure 3.2 - right, the icons at the bottom of the screen indicate that pressing the Zoom-out Button will mark the image for deletion, pressing the Zoom-in Button will magnify the selected thumbnail for a closer look, and the OK Button will complete the operation.

-Figure 3.2 - Delete menu item (left), used to delete Selected images (right), images taken on a Select Date, or All images in the current folder.
+Figure 3.2 - Delete menu item (left), used to delete Selected images (right), Images shot on selected dates, or All images in the current folder.
 Notice the trash can icon on the thumbnail, which indicates the image is selected for deletion.

 However, if you are deleting a single image or just a few, you can more easily do this using the Delete Button on the rear of the camera.
-If you are deleting all the images on a card, it is better to use Format Memory Card (explained in the Setup Menu below).
+If you have simultaneously recorded images onto both memory cards, such as with the Backup or the RAW primary - JPEG secondary option set for the Secondary Slot Function menu item, then you will need to choose to delete just the Selected image on the current memory card, or delete the selected image plus its copy on the other memory card (Same images on C/X and SD), (see Figure 3.3 - left).
+If you are deleting all the images on a card, it is better to use Format Memory Card (in the Setup Menu).
 Use a large enough memory card so that you don't need to worry about deleting images in camera while working, and instead it may be best to manage them on your computer after downloading all the images.